akshaan/glmm_feature_encoders/README.md

 #### Tests, linting, type checking and docstrings
 Unit tests... don't exist at the moment and need to be added.
-Type checking can be run using `make test-mypy` Docstyle checking can be run using `make test-docstyle` Linting can be run using `make test-pylint`
+Type checking can be run using `make test-mypy`.
+Docstyle checking can be run using `make test-docstyle`.
+Linting can be run using `make test-pylint`.
-To run all of these steps run `make test`
+To run all of these steps run `make test`.

 ## Benchmarks